suryakants/MovieSearch/README.md

 ## Installation
 This project best works with following configurations -

-- Add your API key at NetworkManager class
+- Add your API key at NetworkManager class and run

 ##### Xcode
 - Xcode 12.5